fs-ise/gen-ai-lr-prompts/README.md

-# GenAI Prompts for Literature Reviews
+# GenAI Prompts for Literature Reviews: A Curated Repository

 ## Overview